-The election of members of the Constituted Bodies under the UNFCCC was also conducted and two Japanese members were respectively elected and re-elected.
-Regarding COP28, it was agreed that the United Arab Emirates will host the session from November 30th to December 12nd, 2023.
+The election of members of the Constituted Bodies under the UNFCCC and the Paris Agreement was also conducted and one Japanese member was elected.
+It was also decided that the Republic of Azerbaijan will host the COP29, and Brazil will host the COP30.